lordkorost/smart-surveillance-sorter/docs/testing-guide.md

 | `json/clip_blip_fallback_res.json` | Fallback Vision results (if `--fallback` was used) (used for resume) |
 | `json/vision_cache.json` | Vision mode results cache (for resume) |

+>[!TIP]
-> ℹ️ Rename result files before changing parameters — this lets you compare before/after without re-running everything from scratch.
+> Rename result files before changing parameters — this lets you compare before/after without re-running everything from scratch.
 YOLO results are cached and reused automatically on resume.

+>[!WARNING]
-> ⚠️ Files marked "used for resume" are automatically reused on the next run — delete them only if you want to start fresh from that step.
-Deleting or rename `yolo_scan_res.json` forces a full YOLO re-scan.
+> Files marked "used for resume" are automatically reused on the next run — delete them only if you want to start fresh from that step.
+Deleting or renaming `yolo_scan_res.json` forces a full YOLO re-scan.
 ---

-## 💡 Pro Tips
+## Pro Tips

 - **Start with `--mode full`** — even if you only care about persons, running full mode helps identify what YOLO is detecting and why
 - **Check frames before videos** — opening 500 video files takes hours, scanning 500 frame images takes minutes